31 Flavors of Noir on the Fringe to Lure you in! Part 3

 William Castle’s Homicidal 1961 was directed by the king of ballyhoo, who answered Alfred Hitchcock’s horror noir with his own cringe-worthy psycho-sexual film featuring the cross-dressing Jean Arliss as Emily/Warren — another psychopathic gender-bending murderer.
 The brutal stabbing murder of a justice-of-the-peace sparks an investigation of dark family secrets in a sleepy small town in Southern California.
 Also stars Glenn Corbett and Patricia Breslin.

 A peculiar young man, Warren (Jean Arliss), plots to murder his half-sister, Miriam Webster (Patricia Breslin) in order to collect the family fortune.
-Miriam is supposed to share her inheritance with her half-brother Warren who lives with his nanny and now guardian Helga (Eugenie Leontovich), an old woman confined to a wheelchair.
-Helga has recently been struck down by a stroke, barely able to move or speak, she can only tap out something like Morse code with her trusty doorknob.
+Miriam is supposed to share her inheritance with her half-brother Warren, who lives with his nanny and now guardian Helga (Eugenie Leontovich), an old woman confined to a wheelchair.
+Helga has recently been struck down by a stroke and is barely able to move or speak; she can only tap out something like Morse code with her trusty doorknob.
 Warren is a strange and menacing figure who projects an undercurrent of hostility toward his childhood guardian.
-Warren and Helga live in the old family mansion, where he and Miriam grew up.
-Helga is taken care of by a pretty blonde nurse Emily, who seems to have formed a close relationship with Warren.
+Warren and Helga live in the old family mansion where he and Miriam grew up.
+Helga is taken care of by a pretty blonde nurse, Emily, who seems to have formed a close relationship with Warren.

 In Howard Hawk’s Gentleman Prefer Blondes, 1953 Jane Russell does one of her lively musical numbers which suggests a very tongue-in-cheek hint at ‘gay panic’ when her character Dorothy Shaw is surrounded by a chorus of muscle-bound weightlifters in homoerotic swim trunks that pay Dorothy no mind.“Doesn’t anyone want to play?”

-In a more deeply disturbing narrative, director Jack Garfein’s The Strange One (1957) is told within the milieu of a military boarding school, where Jocko De Paris (Ben Gazzara) a manipulative upperclassman holds a sadistic rule over the other cadets.
-The root cause is suggested that Jocko’s ambiguous violent schemes are linked to his latent homosexuality.
+In a more deeply disturbing narrative, director Jack Garfein’s The Strange One (1957) is set in a military boarding school.
+Jocko De Paris (Ben Gazzara) is a manipulative upperclassman who rules sadistically over the other cadets.
+The root cause of Jocko’s ambiguous violent schemes is suggested to be his latent homosexuality.

 the film wallows in a steamy mixture of homoerotic imagery and verbal innuendo.
 The mise-en-scene is filled with phallic signifiers, such as towers, trumpets, cigars, flashlights, nightsticks, bottles brooms swords and scores of erect young men marching sweatingly through the night… The specter of homosexuality also envelops the characters of Cadet Perrin, and effete poet who idolworhips Jocko and Cadet Simmons, a Peter Lorre look-alike who refuses to date girls or shower with the other cadets.
 Ultimately all this queerness is dislplace onto Jocko’s violent sadism, a linkage not uncommon in the ear’s medical discourse about homosexuality… Jocko calls Cadet Perrin a ‘three-dollar bill” and repeatedly towel whips his ass its hard not to read the scene as a metaphoric sodomy wherein (Code-sanctioned) homosocial violence displaces (Code -forbidden ) homosexual contact.
 The story itself is an extended gloss on secrecy in the barracks centering on a bizzare narrative event that also speaks of homosexuality in barely coded ways.(Jeffrey Sconce)